View and listen to our podcasts and webinars on mental health.

 Moderator: Dale R. Cyr, MBA, CAE – CEO, Inteleos

 Healthcare workers are at great risk for increased stress due to COVID-19 and even more so at risk are those in leadership positions.
-Join us for this complimentary webinar in which our panelists – who are leaders too – offer supportive information and tools regarding self-care during these unprecedented times.
+Watch our complimentary webinar in which our panelists – who are leaders too – offer supportive information and tools regarding self-care during these unprecedented times.
 It is critical for leaders to care for themselves before they can effectively care for and lead others.Watch the recording!

 Podcast Series With Dr. Wendy Dean